shockey/do/README.md

 If you ever forget what targets and verbs you have available to you, hit up do for a list of them by typing `@do list`.

 You can also issue any command to do by DMing it.
-When DMing do, it's still necessary to prefix your instructions with `@do`.
+When DMing do, it's not necessary to prefix your instructions with `@do`.

 ### Configuring targets